MILC

 • Justin Foong

-The IMiC Consortium is funded by a US$5,000,000 investment from the Bill & Melinda Gates Foundation Maternal, Newborn & Child Health Strategy.
+The IMiC Consortium is funded by a US$5,000,000 investment from the Gates Foundation Maternal, Newborn & Child Health Strategy.

 Picture